code-423n4/docs/roles/wardens/judging-criteria.md

 Where **assets** refer to funds, NFTs, data, authorization, and any information intended to be private or confidential:

-* **0 — Non-critical:** Code style, clarity, syntax, versioning, off-chain monitoring (events etc), exclude gas-optimisations.
-* **1 — Low:** Low: Assets are not at risk.
-State handling, function incorrect as to spec, issues with comments.
+* **QA (Quality Assurance)** Includes both Non-critical (code style, clarity, syntax, versioning, off-chain monitoring (events etc)) and Low risk (e.g. assets are not at risk: state handling, function incorrect as to spec, issues with comments).
+Excludes Gas optimizations, which are submitted and judged separately.
 * **2 — Med:** Assets not at direct risk, but the function of the protocol or its availability could be impacted, or leak value with a hypothetical attack path with stated assumptions, but external requirements.
 * **3 — High:** Assets can be stolen/lost/compromised directly (or indirectly if there is a valid attack path that does not have hand-wavy hypotheticals).